olatunjiabel/sc200-soc-portfolio/PROJECT 6-Sentinel-SOAR-BruteForce-Automation/README.md

 ## What I Learned

-To enable SOAR and to be able to add automation rules to my Analytic rule, I was prompted to assign the role of Sentinel Automation Contributor to Azure Security Insights in IAM (Identity Access Management).
+To enable SOAR and to be able to add automation rules to my Analytic rule, I was prompted to assign the role of Sentinel Automation Contributor to Azure Security Insights in IAM (Identity Access Management).This is a very important step to do in other to carry out SOAR automation function properly.

 The license for Defender for Office 365 Plan 2 E5 is needed or Business Premium License to be able to use the Outlook connector in the Logic App.
-This pushed me to set up a proper Microsoft 365 licensed user in my home lab.
+This pushed me to set up a proper Microsoft 365 licensing configuration in my home lab.

 The impact of SOAR in real-time business is that SOAR allows for the immediate remediation of threats.
 From my project, the SOAR alerted the SOC Analyst directly on Outlook account to check out a potential Brute Force Attack.
-Other SOAR remediation actions can be configured to minimize threat impact on assets.
+This can reduce the time between incident in defender portal and human awareweness.

 ---